SlicesOfPi/reddituserinfoscraper/README.md

 #### Todo:
  * Still forgot to fix 'iteratee'.
 It is just a typo that doesn't fix it's variable position.
  * Fix the currentTimestamp for time diffs.
+ * Set currentTimestamp's timestamp format to that of what reddit uses.
  * Add comment ID to post data.
  * Add tools to manipulate data.